 - If you have a pertinent secondary source, you can find more recent articles that cite it and which therefore may also be relevant to your interests.

 - It can be used to demonstrate the effect of an article on its academic community by showing who used it and how.

 - It can be used as a subject search.
 If you are interested in a certain author, you can do a cited reference search on your author's work: any articles about your author will cite his/her writings.
 Thus if you are interested in the 19th century medical statistician and public health worker, Elisha Harris, a search of <Harris e> with date as <1850-1900> yields several papers which discuss him.

 Enter the author's name in the Author field.
 If the your author was prolific, you may enter the date or the journal (in the Cited Work field).
 These specifications are to be avoided where possible, as there are many errors in the citations.
 Book titles in the citations are very unpredictable.
 For W. M. Wheeler's Demons of the Dust, the form used is <Demons Dust>.
 Searches using either <Demons> or <Demons of the Dust> fail.
 Titles of journals indexed by Web of Science drawn from the list provided may be used.
-Otherwise, where specification is necessary, the date is safest.
+Otherwise, where specification is necessary, the year is safest.

 Hit <Search>.
 This will search bibliographies and return a list of cited works by your author (and others with the same name-initial).
 There may be several slightly different citations for the same work.
 Mark (i.e., click in the box) all relevant citations.

 Hit <See Results>.
 This will retrieve a list of articles whose bibliographies include your cited work.

 Cited references included in the list of results of a cited reference search are of two types: